 Ocular myasthenia gravis

-While many patients with other forms of myasthenia gravis first experience symptoms in the muscles around the eyes as well, patients with ocular myasthenia gravis only have symptoms in these muscles, and the weakness and fatigue do not spread to other muscle groups.
+While many patients with other forms of MG first experience symptoms in these muscles before the disease progresses and spreads to other muscle groups, in those with ocular MG, symptoms of muscle weakness and fatigue do not spread to other muscles in the body.

 Generalized myasthenia gravis

-In patients with generalized myasthenia gravis, muscle weakness and fatigue are not confined to the eye muscles or other specific muscle groups.
-It may spread to the facial muscles as well as the limbs.
+About 50–80% of patients with eye symptoms develop generalized MG.
+This specific type of the disease is characterized by widespread muscle weakness and fatigue that is not confined to eye and eyelid muscles, or any other specific muscle groups.
+It may spread to muscles in the face, as well as those in the limbs.

-In approximately 10 percent of these patients, muscle weakness spreads to the respiratory muscles or muscles of the throat and jaw.
-This can make breathing quite difficult, and can be extremely serious.
-Such episodes are called a “myasthenic crisis.”
+In approximately 10% of these patients, muscle weakness spreads to respiratory muscles or those of the throat and jaw.
+This can make breathing fairly difficult and lead to potentially life-threatening episodes known as myasthenic crises.

 Transient neonatal myasthenia gravis

-Symptoms can include impaired sucking and swallowing, a weak cry, and respiratory insufficiency.
-While serious, the symptoms typically disappear within days or weeks.
+Newborns typically develop symptoms of transient neonatal MG shortly after birth.
+Symptoms may include overall muscle weakness, impaired sucking and swallowing, a weak cry, and respiratory insufficiency.
+While serious, these symptoms usually disappear within a few days or weeks.

 Juvenile myasthenia gravis

-Juvenile myasthenia gravis in its most benign form is confined to the eye muscles, but severe cases involving other muscle groups are known.
-Symptoms can range from clumsiness to difficulty in swallowing and tiring easily.
+In juvenile MG, symptoms begin before the onset of puberty.
+In its most benign form, juvenile MG is confined to eye muscles, but severe cases involving other muscle groups have been reported.
+Symptoms can range from clumsiness to swallowing difficulties to tiring easily.

-Young patients are less likely to test positive for the acetylcholine receptor antibodies that characterize generalized or ocular myasthenia gravis in adults.
-Juvenile myasthenia gravis patients are also more likely to achieve remission than adult patients, but periods of remission can give way to relapses.
+Young patients are less likely to test positive for the acetylcholine receptor self-reactive antibodies that characterize generalized or ocular MG in adults.
+Juvenile MG patients are also more likely to achieve remission than adult patients, but periods of remission can give way to relapses.

 Myasthenia Gravis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.